rose-bleh/neocities_code/README.md

 Why neocities??

-I love how unique all the websites are there.
-It's so personal to each coder and I was inspired to join the fun :D
+I love how unique all the websites are there, it's so personal to each coder and I was inspired to join the fun :D I really like the community of sharing buttons to other neocities sites and it wouldn't be the same if I did it on Github, so that's why I hosted it there!